BilalMohammad5/erply_api_automation/README.md

 node js package newman is being used to run postman collections json in CLI

-To istalll configure nemwna  please run below commands
+To istalll configure newman  please run below commands

 npm i newman  -  to Install newman